Megan Lynn

 Megan Lynn is an American politician.
-She represents the 49th District in the Kansas House of Representatives.
-A member of the Republican Party, Lynn was first elected in 2018 and she is concurrently serving as the precinct committeewoman representing Olathe Ward 4 Precinct 18.
+She represented the 49th District in the Kansas House of Representatives from 2019 to 2023.
+A member of the Republican Party, Lynn was first elected in 2018.
+She also serves as the precinct committeewoman representing Olathe Ward 4 Precinct 18.

 Early life

 Megan Lynn (née Miller) was born in St. Paul, Minnesota, and raised in Amherst, Ohio.
 She attended Muskingum University where she received her bachelor's degree in political science and biology.
 She later obtained her master's degree in microbiology from Bowling Green State University.
 Lynn worked as a developmental biologist for eight years before she switched to a career in children's ministries.

 Lynn is currently employed in children's ministries at the College Church of the Nazarene.

 Kansas Legislature

 During the 2019, 2020, and 2021 legislative sessions, Lynn sat on the Health and Human Services Committee, the Financial Institutions and Pensions Committee, and the Social Services Budget Committee.
 Lynn was appointed vice chair of the Social Services Budget Committee for the 2021 legislative session.